aleshaleksey/fansys23/03-movement-exploration.md

 ___
 ### Local and Global Movement

-This is described above in "Local and Global Movement" above, but there are some additional nuances.
-Tactical movement represents generally bursts of high intensity movement over short time periods and is measured in ft/round, usually limited to a few minutes at a time.
-On the other hand global movement reflects movement over a long range and is measured in mph.
-It often abstracts away elements such as winding paths and minor obstacles.
-Thus, an entity's speed on a local level in ft/round is ten times greater than its speed in mph for overland travel.
-However, most entities are assumed to be able to travel for 10 hours per day, hence the *total distance* travelled in a day in mph is equal to its speed in ft/round.
+This is introduced in ["Local and Global Movement"](#local-and-global-movement) above, but there are some additional nuances.
+Tactical movement represents generally bursts of high intensity movement over seconds or minutes and is measured in ft.
+On the other hand, when travelling for longer periods, global movement applies and is measured in miles per hour (mph).
+As a rule, the value of an entity's local speed in ft is equal to the number of miles that it travels overland in 10 hours (a travelling day).
+This allows for winding paths, short pit stops, and other elements of overland travel.
+Thus if a rider on horseback has a local speed of 50ft, they will travel 50 miles in a 10 hour travelling day (at ~5 mph).

 For entities and parties that travel via **walk**, **climb**, **dig** or **blink** speed, when travelling between two points that have no defined distance by road (and maybe no road), and only a map distance as the crow flies, the distance travelled is multiplied x2.
 This represents lack of direct roads, and often meandering routes over off road terrain.
 For entities using **walk**, **climb** or **dig** speed in **swamp**, **deep forest**, or **mountain** distance as the crow flies is multiplied by x4.
 Entities with a **cosmic** or **fly** speed do not suffer from this kind of impediment.